fredrik-rose/AudioDetective/README.md

               application
 ```

 Start by setting the database path in config.py.
-Then run the application with the '-l' argument and a path to a
+Then run the application with the `-l` argument and a path to a
 directory containing songs to add them to the database.
-Finally run the application again with the '-s' argument to
+Finally run the application again with the `-s` argument to
 verify that the songs have been added to the database.
 Now the application is ready to identify songs!

-If the application has problems identifying songs try a longer record time using the '-t' argument.
+If the application has problems identifying songs try a longer record time using the `-t` argument.
 Try also to play
-back the recorded audio using the '-e' argument to verified that the recording sounds reasonable.
+back the recorded audio using the `-e` argument to verified that the recording sounds reasonable.

 ## Dependencies